 4. Advanced Identity Verification

 Why do we sign papers by hand?
 Or write our signature by hand on a kiosk?
-Because our signature is unique.
-Therefore, it acts as an effective measure of identity verification.
+Because everyone’s signatures are unique.
+Therefore, signatures are an effective tool you can use to verify identity.

-As the scope of technology continues to expand, other methods of identification have emerged in addition to traditional signatures.
-Some of these include using:
+As technology continues to evolve, other identification methods have emerged in addition to traditional signatures.
+Some of these include:

 - Photo capture

 For the majority of nonprofit volunteer programs, auto photo capture will likely be the most accessible and useful identity verification tool.
 Enabling auto photo capture allows organizations to snap a photo of your volunteers as they are in the midst of signing the waiver, creating proof that links their signature to them.

 This is an additional step in identity verification that helps protect your nonprofit.
-For example, let’s say your nonprofit is running a bikeathon and an eager supporter named Katherine volunteers (and even creates a peer-to-peer fundraising campaign) for a bikathon hosted by a local nonprofit.
+For example, let’s say your nonprofit is running a bikeathon and an eager supporter named Katherine volunteers (and even creates a peer-to-peer fundraising campaign).
 Unfortunately, during the event, she ends up in a collision with a biker and hits her head.

-While we hope no nonprofit has problems like that one, it’s nice to know your nonprofit is protected in the off-chance something like that occurs.
-It takes the pressure off of your nonprofit and allows you to focus on the more important things (like helping Katherine seek medical attention for her head).
+While every nonprofit hopes to avoid situations like this one altogether, it’s nice to know your nonprofit is protected in the off-chance something similar does occur.
+It takes the pressure off of your nonprofit and allows you to focus on the more important things (like ensuring Katherine gets the help she needs).

-Online waivers provide the option for your nonprofit to collect waivers ahead of time and allow your volunteers to jump straight into working when they arrive at your office, event, or other venues.
+Online waivers provide the option for your nonprofit to collect waivers ahead of time and allow your volunteers to jump straight into work when they arrive at your office, event, or other venues.

 In order to do this, your volunteers must have an easy way to access the waiver outside of your organization’s headquarters.
 The most likely place that they’ll look for it is on your website.
 There are three main distribution methods to connect your waiver to your volunteers before they come to work:

 - Email a waiver link to volunteers.
-Using an online waiver software, then emailing the link directly to your waiver.
+With an online waiver software, you can email your volunteers a link directly to your waiver.
 This method works well for organizations with volunteer email lists, allowing them to send out waivers to everyone quickly.
-The only problem with this method is that you may not know who is attending until they’re all actually at the venue.
+The only problem with this method is that you may not know who is attending until your volunteers arrive at the venue.

 - Create a waiver widget for your site.
 Waiver widgets are accessible to anyone who visits your website.
 The widget appears as a tab at the bottom of the screen so a volunteer can click, read, and sign your waiver without ever leaving the website.

-What do we recommend?
-All three.
-The best way to appeal to more volunteers and help more people feel as comfortable as possible is to distribute the liability waiver in multiple locations.
-We also recommend having a kiosk available at the volunteer location for those who don’t wish to sign ahead of time.
+The best way to appeal to more volunteers and help more people feel as comfortable as possible is to distribute your liability waivers in multiple ways.
+We also recommend having a kiosk available at the volunteer location for those who don’t or can’t sign ahead of time.

 6. Check-in and Data Downloads

-After the event is over, your nonprofit is left with all sorts of information about each of your supporters and volunteers.
-You’ll likely conduct prospect research about various supporters to identify potential fundraising opportunities and benchmark your organization’s results compared to national statistics and data for comparison.
+After the event is over, your nonprofit will have all sorts of data about each of your supporters and volunteers.
+You’ll likely conduct prospect research about various supporters to identify potential fundraising opportunities and benchmark your organization’s results compared to national statistics and data.

 Your organization’s volunteer program is amazing.
 You have wonderful people who are highly driven and ready to help you succeed.
-But taking your program to the next level means solidifying some details necessary for success, one of which is your waiver.
+But taking your program to the next level means solidifying details necessary for success, such as your waivers.

 Little enhancements, like the ones detailed in this guide, implemented throughout your volunteer program will create a stronger overall volunteer experience.
-If you’re interested in purchasing an online waiver solution, do your research to find the one best suited for your organization’s particular needs.
-Click here to learn more about some of the top options out there!
+If you’re interested in purchasing an online waiver solution, do your research to find the right one for your organization’s particular needs.